Netflix to raise subscription prices for new members

 One concern with the higher price for new subscribers is that it will slow the number of new members who join the service.
 The company, which expects to add just over half a million net subscribers in the next quarter before the increase takes effect, faces increased competition from a wide variety of online video services from Amazon, Apple, Comcast, Google, Hulu, etc.

-Will Netflix's plan to raise subscription prices for new members while grandfathering the current price for existing members help or hurt its total membership numbers?
+What do you think of Netflix’s plan to raise subscription prices for new members while grandfathering the current price for existing members?
+How do you expect Netflix’s video streaming rivals to respond?